 "The image of a good official in the past is valuable.
 People trust my philanthropic work."

-After plunging into the philanthropic service, Chen took immediate actions in three aspects:
+After plunging into the philanthropic service, Chen Xingjia took immediate actions in three aspects:

-In the China Global Philanthropy Institute of Shenzhen, Chen took on a research and teaching position, engaged in social policy research in public welfare, and responsible for a major relief program for children with serious illnesses.
+In the China Global Philanthropy Institute of Shenzhen, Chen took on a research and teaching position, engaged in the social policy research in public welfare, and responsible for a major relief programme for children with serious illnesses.

-As one of the sponsors, he helped launch the Henghui Children's Charity Foundation in Shenzhen, which focuses on relief programs for children with serious illnesses.
+As one of the sponsors, he helped launch the Henghui Children's Charity Foundation in Shenzhen, which focuses on relief programmes for children with serious illnesses.

 Chen also worked with his business partner Zheng Chen and the New Sunshine Charity Foundation to launch the United Love Project to eliminate poverty from diseases in modern China.